jkammering97/neo4j-wrds-database-building/README.md

 # Creating Company, ECC, Participant and Statement Nodes and Edges on Neo4J

 This project builds a graph database of earnings conference call (ECC) data using metadata and transcript components from the WRDS Capital IQ dataset.

-Data flows through a local **PostgreSQL** database for normalization and indexing before being pushed into **Neo4j**.
+Data flows through a local **PostgreSQL** database for normalization and indexing before being pushed into **Neo4j** for Master Data (Company and ECC) - [ECC/Company Data Process](#-ecc_company_datapy)

+For Statement and Participant Data, JSON files are used for intermediate local storage before being uploaded to the graph database - [Statement/Participant Data Process](#-statement_participant_datapy)

 ---
 ## Overview of the System

 - **Source:** WRDS CIQ Transcripts (via SQL queries)